ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x0C` Unnamed Packet**

 This packet has never been observed, and while the packet's format has been reversed, its never used and does not affect the client.
-On an older version this was the same as the [`0x0D` JS Challenge](./incoming.md#0x0d-js-challenge-packet) packet, except it expected a string as a response.
+On an older version this was the same as the [`0x0D` Int JS Challenge](./incoming.md#0x0d-int-js-challenge-packet) packet, except it expected a string as a response.
 So we can't be sure if this packet is still the same as it was and is just not fully present due to emscripten simplifications, or if it changed completely.

 Format:
 > `0C vu(unknown)`

 ---

-## **`0x0D` JS Challenge Packet**
+## **`0x0D` Int JS Challenge Packet**

 This packet is sent only once, during the client -> server acceptance handshake.
 It sends highly obfuscated code to be evaluated by the client with the purpose of filtering out headless clients from clients on the web - part of diep.io's anti botting system.
 The result of this code is always an uint32 and is sent back to the client through the outgoing [`0x0B` JS Result](./outgoing.md#0x0b-js-result-packet) packet.